Tech-at-DU/BotShop-iOS/P03-CollectionView-Setup/content.md

 This is because we have not conformed the class to `UICollectionViewDataSource` and `UICollectionViewDelegate`.

 We'll come back to address this issue in a short while.
+Hang on tight!

 ## Adding Constraints
-Let's move forward for now and create a function to set up the view for this page.
+Let's move forward and create a method to set up the view for this page.

-This function will constrain the `collectionView` to our screen.
+This method will constrain the `collectionView` to our screen.
 Place this below the `viewDidLoad()` method

 ```swift
 func setViews(){